jplusplus/newsworthycharts/README.rst

 **Chart**

+These settings are available for all chart types:

 - data: A list of datasets
 - annotate_trend = True  # Print out values at points on trendline?
 - trendline = []  # List of x positions, or data points
+- yline = None  # A horizontal line across the chart (Matplotlib: axhline)
 - labels = []  # Optionally one label for each dataset
 - annotations = []  # Manually added annotations
 - interval = None  # yearly|quarterly|monthly|weekly|daily